TanpuiaLal/SE-assignment-2026/README.md

 ## How to run ##

 -Put all the files in a single folder
 -Serve the folder using a local web server
--A web server is required so that the application can run as a Progressive Web App (PWA) and properly support reminder functionality.
+-A web server is required so that the application can run as a Progressive Web App (PWA) and properly support reminder functionality
 -Open the webpage through localhost or loopback

-This will open the project as a PWD app in order to properly display the reminders
+This will open the project as a PWA in order to properly display the reminders

 Example on how to open and run the web server using Python on Windows